relaypro-open/tuplelog/README.md

 tuplelog
 =====

-A collection of macros and optional log formatter for the logger application that allows the use of tuples in log statements to provide both human readable and structured logging in one statement.
+A collection of macros for the logger application that allows the use of tuples in log statements to provide both human readable and structured logging in one statement.
 Works along with other log formatters (like flatlog, logger_formatter_json) to provide structured logging.

 Why?
 ----
+There is valid use for both structured logging and user scannable logs.
+So why not do both?

-Structured logging has huge advantages over human readable logs, mainly so log analysis tools like ElasticSearch can be used, but there are disadvantages also.
+Structured logging has huge advantages over human readable logs, mainly so log analysis tools like ElasticSearch can query logs like a real database, but there are disadvantages also.
 Human readable logs include the context - the relationship between different data that can be more difficult to understand in structured logging.